Jtrnb/DnDStuff/District-01/Machines/!Machines.md

 ### Ship Hitpoints:
 ##### Calculating Hull Points (HP):
 - Each ship has a base HP depending on its size class.
+- Upgrades can be made to the HP of ships but the primary way to improve the durability of ships is with armor.

+### Ship Stats:

+##### Maneuverability:
+- Maneuverability is a ships ability to navigate terrain and avoid obstacles.

 ### Ship Size Class: